-Insofar as personal data is processed on the website of [credi2], Credi2 GmbH, Mariahilfer Straße 41-43/B6, A-1060 Vienna is responsible for the processing.
+Insofar as personal data are processed on the website of [credi2], Credi2 GmbH, Mariahilfer Straße 41-43/B6, A-1060 Vienna is responsible for the processing.

-[credi2] processes personal data exclusively within the framework of the legal requirements of the General Data Protection Regulation, the Data Protection Act (DSG), the data protection regulations of the Telecommunications Act (TKG 2003) and other relevant laws and regulations as amended from time to time.
+[credi2] processes personal data exclusively within the framework of the legal requirements of the General Data Protection Regulation (GDPR), the Data Protection Act (DSG), the data protection regulations of the Telecommunications Act (TKG 2003) and other relevant laws and regulations as amended from time to time.

 Within the framework of the web presence of [credi2], so-called cookies are used to make the visit to our website as attractive as possible, to enable the use of certain functions and to increase user-friendliness.
 Cookies are small files that are stored by the website on your hard drive and allow the recognition of the Internet browser.

 This “Cookie Dashboard” is always accessible to you via the “Cookie Settings” in the footer area of the website.
 By pressing the button provided for this purpose, you have the option of consenting to the use of the cookies and comparable technologies described in detail in the “Cookie Dashboard”.
 Alternatively, you have the option to make an individual selection of cookies and comparable technologies.

 In the “cookie dashboard” of this website, you also have the option to individually adjust or revoke the selection you have made at a later time.
 We store your consent and, if applicable, your individual selection of cookies and comparable technologies in the form of a separate cookie (“opt-in cookie”) on your terminal device in order to be able to determine whether you have already given your consent when you call up the website again.